AI, skills and labour markets

 Selected invited talks, expert engagement and conference contributions.

 Invited speaker.
 EU Livestock 2030: Aligning Policy, Practice & Consumer Expectations.
 Talk: "Economics and sustainability of livestock production".
-European Parliament, Brussels, 18 March 2026.
-YouTube presentation.
+European Parliament, Brussels, March 2026.
+Presentation available in YouTube.

 Invited speaker and policy panel participant.
 How can the nature-based solutions approach help build sustainable food systems?.
 Talk: "PATHWAYS framework as a tool to evaluate trade-offs and synergies in agri-food transitions".
-NetworkNature, Brussels, 18 March 2026.
-YouTube presentation (from 2:07:00).
+NetworkNature, Brussels, March 2026.
+Presentation available in YouTube (from 2:07:00).

 Talk.
 "Estimating a Prototype Enhancing Agricultural Productivity Measurement for the UK".
 8th Symposium on Agri-Tech Economics for Sustainable Futures, Global Institute for Agri-Tech Economics, Harper Adams, 15-16 January 2026.